-Tomorrow will be 15 years since our nation was brutally attacked by terrorists.
+Our nation will never forget September 11, 2001—the day it was brutally attacked by terrorists.
 On that day, thousands were murdered and thousands of others responded with heroic actions.
 Those actions saved countless lives.
 Just as those heroes on the ground gave of themselves unconditionally, there was also a group of professionals who did the same in the air.
 These professionals were often described in press reports as “Plus Crew.”

 In truth, this brave group represented the very first of the first responders.
 PLUS CREW were the people whose job training should have, but never did, prepare them for what lay ahead that morning, despite the fact that government agencies were aware that something big was being planned.

 Before American flight 11 hit the North Tower and started the chain of shocking events, two flight attendants had been on the phones for over 20 minutes talking to two different divisions of their airline.
 These calls informed American officials the hijacker’s seats and the cabin conditions.
 They informed them that the terrorists were in the cockpit and that the cockpit crew had likely been killed.

 Flight attendant Amy Sweeney had just returned from work that morning after being on maternity leave.
 She was the main runner going forward in the airplane cabin in a daring fashion, gathering information and then giving it to Betty Ong, another flight attendant, who in turn relayed it to American headquarters through Reservations in Raleigh, NC.